blekenbleu/blekenbleu.github.io/pedals/STM32.md

 My wife got a BMW E21 320i when her old Toyota Corolla died in the early 1990s.
 The best BMW garage in town offered discounts to BMW CCA members, so we joined.
 This led, in 1995, to a 5-speed [1985 BMW E23 735i](https://drive-my.com/en/test-drive/item/2201-road-test-1985-bmw-735i-e23.html),
-which I waanted to own since reading the September 1985 Road & Track review.
+which I wanted to own since reading the September 1985 Road & Track review.
 By 1997, I was driving it at BMW CCA driving schools on Watkins Glen, Mont-Tremblant, Road Atlanta, Mid Ohio, Sebring, Summit Point and Putnam Park.
-Driving schools mostly ended for us around 2003, owing to increasing expenses and likelihood of non-trivial track offs as my confidence grew.
+Driving schools mostly ended for us around 2003, owing to increasing expenses
+and likelihood of non-trivial track offs as my confidence grew.
 The [Motronic DME](http://www.unixnerd.demon.co.uk/m30.html) had also became unreliable.
 Meanwhile, I still ride bicycles...

 Nostalgia being what it is, *VIRTUALLY* revisiting driver schools seems attractive.
-Many cars and tracks that I have driven are available with sim racing program Assetto Corsa and can be played using relatively cheap [Logitech G29](https://www.amazon.com/dp/B00Z0UWWYC) pedals and steering wheel.
+Many cars and tracks driven are available with sim racing program Assetto Corsa and can be played using relatively cheap [Logitech G29](https://www.amazon.com/dp/B00Z0UWWYC) pedals and steering wheel.
 Playing Assetto Corsa on conventional PC monitors limits field-of-view;
- I opted for Samsung mixed reality headset.
+A Samsung Odyssey VR headset has since been replaced by HP Reverb G1.

 ## Problems
 By lacking inertial cues from velocity changes, sim racing seems harder than real.